5-Minute Apple Cinnamon Oatmeal Recipe

 Fresh apples and ground cinnamon unite to help you create the most delicious breakfast recipe.
-If you love apple pie, you’ll love this healthy apple cinnamon oatmeal.
+If you love apple pie, you’ll love this 5-minute apple cinnamon oatmeal.
 It’s a great recipe to make when you need something sweet to start your day.
 It’s certainly going to be one of your favorite oatmeal recipes!

 Why You’ll Love This Recipe